 Foetus at 27 weeks, coloured three-dimensional magnetic resonance imaging (MRI) scan.
 This scan shows the arms, legs and umbilical cord (upper left).
-The brain and spinal cord (green) are also seen.
-Facial features have developed, including the eyes (dark orbs).
+The brain and spinal cord (orange) are also seen.
+Facial features have developed, including the eyes (white orbs).
 The foetus's head is positioned at the base of the womb (uterus), ready for birth following 37-42 weeks of gestation.
 MRI scanning uses powerful magnetic fields and pulses of radio waves to produce images of soft body tissues.

 Model release not required.
 Property release not required.